niolabs/docs/docs/getting_started/locally.md

 To add four popular blocks using the CLI:

 1. Press Ctrl-C to exit {{ book.product}}.
-2. Type the following command
+2. Type the following command to add the blocks.
 ```
 nio add logger simulator filter dynamic_fields
 ```